 About Ashley Greer

-More is more, but let's keep it simple ;)
+More is more, but let's keep this simple.

-In January of 2017, after over 10 years of designing for some of D.C.'s top florists, and six months after the birth of my son Finnley, I decided it was time to venture out on my own and create a new kind of floral experience.
+For more than 10 years, I designed for some of Washington’s top florists and honed my craft.
+As my experience and ideas grew, I decided it was time to venture out on my own and create a new kind of floral experience.

 Atelier is so hard to say!
-It is so hard to spell!
+And it is so hard to spell.
 Why on earth would someone like me (the worst speller EVER!) choose such a name?

 Ashley's Floral Timeline

-AIFD: (2007 to present) American Institute of Floral Design.
-Attended first symposium in Chicago.
-Became inspired by Hitomi Gilliam AIFD and enlightened to the magical possibilities of flowers!
-Attained CFD status, certified floral designer.
+Attained Certified Floral Designer (CFD) status.
+Became inspired by Hitomi Gilliam and enlightened to the magical possibilities of flowers!

-College: Pomona College in Claremont, CA. Wandering through the organic garden.
-Cutting Roses and Freesia from the Scripps.
-Picking citrus from the Pitzer orchards.
-Working part time at an English garden shop, Wisteria Grove.
-Apparently not studying as much as I should have been.
-Graduated.
+Studied at Pomona College in Claremont, California.
+Wandered through the organic garden.
+Cut Roses and Freesia from the Scripps.
+Picked citrus from the Pitzer Orchards.

-First Job: A whistle carrying lifeguard… then a florist's helper at Chevy Chase Florist.
+Got my first job as a whistle carrying lifeguard.
+Later, as a florist's helper at Chevy Chase Florist.